-When it comes to nutrition, the first year of your dog’s life sets it up for how it approaches food intake, sticking to a regular feeding time and ensuring it’s a healthy weight.
+When it comes to balanced nutrition, the first year of your dog’s life sets it up for how it approaches food intake, sticking to a regular feeding routine and ensuring it’s a healthy weight.

 By meeting your puppy’s needs perfectly during the initial stages of development, you’ll make life better for your dog and easier for you.